rreece/quarto-example/README.md

 TODOs
 ----------------------------------

-- [ ] Sync this with my quarto-example repo
 - [ ] [Issue](https://github.com/quarto-dev/quarto-cli/issues/2275) with labeling equation in `align` for pdf
 - [ ] Add `_quarto.yaml` settings for custom css
 - [ ] Add `_quarto.yaml` settings for latex styling